datalad/datalad-blog/content/posts/fairly-big-video/index.md

 [Matroska metadata format specification](https://matroska.org/technical/tagging.html), (which also applies to webm) allows tagging different organization levels (think: track, album, ...), which can be inside or outside the file[^fn:2].
 With that mechanism, it was possible to add titles for both the talk and conference, in a way which was picked up by vlc and mpv media players, by using "chapter" (30) and "movie/episode" (50) level tags, respectively.
-It would have been more sematically correct to use "collection" (70) level for the conference, however vlc seems to fixate on levels 30/50 (probably because for audio files they correspond to track/album) and refuses to use others.
+It would have been more semantically correct to use "collection" (70) level for the conference, however vlc seems to fixate on levels 30/50 (probably because for audio files they correspond to track/album) and refuses to use others.

 Another practical concession was needed for the artist tag.
 The specification says: "Multiple items SHOULD never be stored as a list in a single TagString.
 If there is more than one tag of a certain type to be stored, then more than one SimpleTag SHOULD be used."